JuliaOcean/AIBECS.jl/ReadMe.md

 (For now, AIBECS only handles steady models, for which `F` does not depend on time.)

 This package was developed for models to exploit techniques from linear algebra.
-A typical example is if the model is linear (or affine to be specific), i.e., if
+A typical example is if the model is linear (affine), i.e., if

 ```julia
 F(x,p,t) = A * x + b
 ```

-then the model's steady state can be computed in a single use of "backslash", via `s = A \ -b`.
+In that case, the model's steady state solution can be computed in a single use of "backslash", via `s = A \ -b`.
 (That's what the AWESOME OCIM does.)

-However, AIBECS also works for nonlinear steady-state problems, i.e., where `F(x,p)` is nonlinear, covering a much larger applications!
+However, AIBECS also works for nonlinear problems, i.e., when `F(x,p)` is nonlinear, covering a much larger range of models!
-In this case, AIBECS can use a state-of-the-art Newton type of solver to find the steady-state solution for you.
+In this case, AIBECS uses a state-of-the-art Newton-type solver to find the steady-state solution for you, which is much faster than time-stepping the system until it reaches equilibrium.
-(The solver was adapted from the quasi-Newton solver written in MATLAB by C.T.
-Kelley)
+(See, e.g., the work of C.T.
+Kelley.)

 ## References

 Please cite us of you use this package.
-After the first release, their should be a citable DOI produced by Zenodo.
-The reference information wil also eventually be available in the CITATION.bib file.
+The references under bibtex format are available in the [CITATION.bib](./CITATION.bib) file.